andreseduardop/lectupedia/content/_index.en.md

 ---
-date: "2017-06-26T18:27:58+01:00"
+date: "2020-11-21"
-title: "Home"
+title: ""
 ---

-Welcome to **Cupper**: An accessibility-friendly Hugo theme, ported from the [original Cupper](https://github.com/ThePacielloGroup/cupper) project.
-Here are some of its features:
+**Lectupedia** is a site to talk about reading.
+We will have information about:

 {{< ticks >}}
+* Reading indicators by country.
+* Human Well-being and Reading.
-* Screen reader and keyboard accessible
+* Economic Development and Reading.
-* Responsive
+* Neurology and Reading.
-* Numerous shortcodes
+* Much more.
-* Toggleable dark theme
-* Toggleable table of contents per blog post
 {{< /ticks >}}